Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-2.md

 # Concise Guide to Specialized Recruitment - Part 2: Formulating a Strategic Approach
-With our skill canvas completed, it is now time to progress to the next step of the process: evaluating the constraints that will shape our recruitment strategy.
+With the skill canvas completed, it is now time to progress to the next step of the process: evaluating the constraints that will shape the recruitment strategy.

 ---